jerry955071/NanoPreP/docs/source/usage.rst

    :alt: library construction

-Run a standard preprocessing pipeline using NanoPrePro as follows:
+Run a standard pre-processing pipeline using NanoPrePro as follows:

 .. code-block:: bash